iamatulsingh/Darkmode-desktop-app-for-WhatsApp/README.md

 # whatsapp-darkmode-dekstop-app-unofficial
 This is an unofficial desktop app for WhatsApp with dark mode only theme.

->Thanks "RaitaroH" for your great work of whatsapp dark css https://github.com/RaitaroH
+>Thanks "RaitaroH" for your great work for whatsapp dark css https://github.com/RaitaroH

 ## How to use